onyx-platform/onyx/doc/design/masterless.md

 This scheduler does not compose with using `:onyx/max-peers` set on all tasks.
 The strict upper bound on the number of peers will be respected.

+To use this scheduler, set key `:onyx.peer/job-scheduler` to `:onyx.job-scheduler/percentage` in the Peer Options.

 **Peer Addition**

 In the event that a peer joins the cluster while the Percentage job scheduler is running, the entire cluster will rebalance.